 Visit Victoria, Texas and you’ll discover a captivating town with a deep history, vibrant culture, amazing food, and exciting festivals – all just a hop, skip, and a jump from the Gulf Coast.
 If you like being outdoors, you’ll love Victoria.
 Explore a massive scenic park, play a round of golf, tour a rose garden, and kayak down the Guadalupe River.

-When you’re not soaking up the sun, check out the lions and monkeys at Victoria’s zoo, see works from world-renowned artists, and take in all the year-round live music and entertainment.
+When you’re not soaking up the sun, check out the monkeys and black bears at Victoria’s zoo, see works from world-renowned artists, and take in all the year-round live music and entertainment.
 Add in breathtaking historic architecture and a wealth of local shops to browse and you’ve got the makings of an unforgettable vacation.

 Victoria is one of the oldest cities in Texas, established by Martín De León in 1824 after receiving a charter from Mexico to begin a colony.
 During the Texas Revolution, Victoria supplied horses, cattle, military equipment and provisions in the fight against Antonio Lopez de Santa Anna despite the colony’s ties to Mexico.
 An influx of European immigrants arrived in the decades following the war, adding to the town’s diversity that is still expressed to this day.

 Discover Victoria’s past, along with 13,000 years of Texas history, at the Museum of the Coastal Bend.
 Learn about the region’s earliest residents, the ill-fated French colony of Fort St. Louis, Spanish missions, and the birth of the cattle industry.
 You can even learn how to use an atlatl, an ancient projectile-throwing hunting tool.
 For a different look at Victoria’s history, go on the Old Victoria Driving Tour.
 This self-guided journey takes you to more than 80 beautiful historic homes and buildings, including the oldest deli in Texas, Fossati’s Delicatessen.
 Opened in 1882 by Italian immigrant Fraschio Napoleon Fossati, the restaurant is still owned and operated by the Fossati family.
 Be sure to check out the metal rings out front where patrons used to tie up their horses, as well as the giant bookcase filled with hundreds of cookbooks, some of which have been out of print for more than 50 years.